-- (1) All NEOs except Mr. Young were measured 100% on overall Company financial performance, which resulted in a calculated award of 179% of target.
-Because Mr. Young is the President of our Residential Heating and Cooling segment, his award was measured 50% on Residential Heating and Cooling's financial performance and 50% on overall Company financial performance.
-Residential Heating and Cooling's financial performance resulted in a calculated award of 210% of target, which when blended with the Company's calculated award of 179% of target, resulted in a calculated award for Mr. Young of 194% of target. - (2) We calculate Company core net income, which is a non-GAAP financial measure used for incentive compensation purposes, as income from continuing operations, adjusted for 2013 restructuring charges, certain product quality adjustments, certain legal charges and contingency adjustments, unrealized gains and losses on unsettled futures contracts, and certain other items. - (3) We calculate Company free cash flow, which is a non-GAAP financial measure used for incentive compensation purposes, as net cash provided by operating activities less purchases of property, plant and equipment.
-Cash usage attributable to the Service Experts business divestiture and cash usage associated with a small unplanned discretionary pension contribution were excluded from Company free cash flow. - (4) We calculate segment profit, which is a non-GAAP financial measure used for incentive compensation purposes, as earnings from continuing operations for the applicable segment before interest expense, other expenses (net), and income taxes, adjusted for 2013 restructuring charges, certain product quality adjustments, certain legal charges and contingency adjustments, unrealized gains and losses on unsettled futures contracts, and certain other items. - (5) We calculate segment controllable cash flow, which is a non-GAAP financial measure used for incentive compensation purposes, as segment profit, defined above, less purchases of property, plant and equipment, plus or minus changes in accounts receivable, inventory and accounts payable.
+(1) All NEOs except Mr. Young and Mr. Moon were measured 100% on overall Company financial performance, which resulted in a calculated award of 91% of target.
+As the President of our Residential Heating and Cooling's gegment, Mr. Young's award was measured 50% on Residential Heating and Cooling's financial performance and 50% on overall Company financial performance.
+Residential Heating and Cooling's financial performance resulted in a calculated award of 118% of target, which when blended with the Company's calculated award of 91% of target, resulted in a calculated award for Mr. Young of 105% of target.
+As the President of our Worldwide Refrigeration segment, Mr. Moon's award was measured 50% on Worldwide Refrigeration's financial performance and 50% on overall Company financial performance.

+Worldwide Refrigeration's financial performance resulted in a calculated award of 68% of target, which when blended with the Company's calculated award of 91% of target, resulted in a calculated award for Mr. Moon of 79% of target.

+- (2) Company core net income, a non-GAAP financial measure used for incentive compensation purposes, is income from continuing operations, adjusted for 2015 asset impairment charges, restructuring charges, certain product quality adjustments, certain legal charges and contingency adjustments, unrealized gains and losses on unsettled futures contracts, and certain other items. - (3) Company free cash flow, a non-GAAP financial measure used for incentive compensation purposes, is net cash provided by operating activities less purchases and sales of property, plant and equipment. - (4) Segment profit, a non-GAAP financial measure used for incentive compensation purposes, is earnings from continuing operations for the applicable segment before interest expense, other expenses, and income taxes, adjusted for 2015 asset impairment charges, restructuring charges, certain product quality adjustments, certain legal charges and contingency adjustments, unrealized gains and losses on unsettled futures contracts, and certain other items. - (5) Segment controllable cash flow, a non-GAAP financial measure used for incentive compensation purposes, is segment profit, defined above, less purchases and sales of property, plant and equipment, plus or minus changes in accounts receivable, inventory and accounts payable.

 Individual Performance.
-The Committee considers individual performance in addition to financial performance in order to further align pay with performance.
-The individual performance component comprises 25% of the calculated award and has the same payout range as the STI plan (0% to 225%).
-The individual performance component is measured against specific financial, operational, strategic, and leadership objectives established for each NEO in advance of the performance measurement period as part of our performance management process.
-After the end of the fiscal year, the CEO reviews with the Committee the extent of achievement of these objectives by each NEO.
-The Committee then determines and approves the individual performance component for each NEO.
-Mr. Young, Mr. Sessa and Mr. Torres received small payout adjustments based on their individual performance, resulting in an actual payout of 201% of target for Mr. Young and 186% of target for Mr. Sessa and Mr. Torres.
+The Committee considered individual performance in addition to financial performance in order to further align pay with performance.
+The individual performance component comprised 25% of the calculated award and had the same payout range as the STI plan (0% to 225%).
+The individual performance component was measured against specific financial, operational, strategic, and leadership objectives established for each NEO in advance of the performance measurement period as part of our performance management process.
+After the end of the fiscal year, the CEO reviewed with the Committee the extent of achievement of these established objectives by each NEO (other than the CEO).
+The Committee then determined and approved the individual performance component for each NEO (other than the CEO).
+All independent members of the Board determined and approved the individual performance component for the CEO.

 Targets and Payouts.
 Under the short-term incentive program, target payout opportunities are determined as a percentage of base salary.
-The target payout opportunities are based on Market data using the 50th -65th percentiles as a guideline.
-Each NEO's target percentage fits within this guideline and was unchanged for 2013.
+The target payout opportunities are based on Market data using the 50th percentile as a guideline.
+Each NEO's target percentage fits within this guideline and was unchanged for 2015.

-Based on analysis of the Market data and internal equity considerations, the Committee/ independent Board members set the following short-term incentive targets for 2013.
-Based on actual financial and individual performance, the Committee/ independent Board members approved the following 2013 payouts for each NEO:
+Based on analysis of the Market data and internal equity considerations, the Committee (or with respect to the CEO, the independent Board members) set the following short-term incentive targets for 2015.
+Based on actual financial and individual performance, the Committee (or with respect to the CEO, the independent Board members) approved the following 2015 payouts for each NEO: